Is it a cold, the flu or COVID-19?

 The flu is a respiratory infection caused by the influenza virus.
 It also can affect the nose and throat.
 It is most common between October and April.

-The cold and flu are both caused by viruses (germs) and have many of the same symptoms.
-The cold and flu are spread from one person to another when the germ gets into the mouth, nose or eyes.
+Colds, flus and COVID-19 are all caused by viruses (germs).
+They are spread from one person to another when the germ gets into the mouth, nose or eyes.
 This can happen when:

 - Coughing, sneezing, kissing, holding hands